-(a) Annualized for periods less than one year.

-(b) Net investment income/(loss) per share has been calculated based on average shares outstanding during the period.

-(c) Total return is based on the change in net asset value of a share during the period, assumes reinvestment of dividends and distributions at net asset value and is not annualized for periods less than one year.
+- (a) Annualized for periods less than one year. - (b) Net investment income/(loss) per share has been calculated based on average shares outstanding during the period. - (c) Total return is based on the change in net asset value of a share during the period, assumes reinvestment of dividends and distributions at net asset value and is not annualized for periods less than one year.
 Total return reflects waivers/reimbursements by the manager.
 Performance would have been lower had the waivers/reimbursements not been in effect.
 Total return does not include fees, charges, or expenses imposed by the variable annuity and life insurance contracts for which the Funds serve as an underlying investment vehicle.
-If total return had taken these into account, performance would have been lower. (d) Net expenses reflect fee waivers and expense reimbursements by Milliman.

-(d) Net expenses reflect fee warvers and expense refindurs(e) Not annualized for periods less than one year.
+If total return had taken these into account, performance would have been lower. - (d) Net expenses reflect fee waivers and expense reimbursements by Milliman. - (e) Not annualized for periods less than one year. - (f) Commencement of operations. - (g) Amount represents less than \$0.005 per share. - (h) A portion of total distributions amounting to less than \$0.005 per share is return of capital.